ALievre/ALievre.github.io/src/data/tabs/communication.md

     <details style="text-indent: 2%;">
         <summary style="color: #9599a0">Self-evaluation with the skills matrix</summary>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
-            As I expressed in the previous sections, the Communication module was really dense.
-It contained a lot of classes, with a huge amount of information and assignments.
-The skills in the matrix are separated into two sub-sections, and the first one of the two is heavily loaded, which represents well the amount that was presented and needed to be acquired in the few weeks that this module took place in.
+            As I said in the Technical Challenge section, the module was vast and dense.
+The number of classes gave us a lot of information and assignments at the same time.
+As you can see in the skill matrix, the first section is heavily loaded.
+This represents the amount of work and skills required in a few weeks.
         </p>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
-            For the Protocols of communication classes, I feel like I reached the expected level, but did not have enough time to go over it and reach a comfortable level in all subjects presented.
-Having already had quite a lot of network classes in third and fourth year at INSA, I feel like my previous training prepared me quite well to the classes.
-I feel like I really understand the current state of IoT standards, the direction where they are going and how the domain is going to evolve in the upcoming years.
-I felt a little bit less at ease with purely techincal skills, wether they are energy constraints, or complex RF reception techniques.
-However, I think that almost all students except those who followed Network and Communication in fourth year were in the same situation than I was in, so a lot of peer exchance made it possible for everyone to understand the main concepts approached.
+            For the Communication Protocols course, I do not feel that I reached the expected level.
+I think I did not have enough time to study this class.
+I felt overwhelmed by the amount of information we were given.
+This module was clearly not my strength.
+I still think that I understand the general overview of IoT standards, but I am not really at ease with more technical skills concerning the energy or complex reception process.
+I think that a lot of students were in a similar situation.
+We exchanged a lot to try to understand the main concepts of this class.
         </p>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
-            As for the Security for IoT class, it focused on a subject that I really like and research on my own personal free-time, so I had no real difficulty understanding the main concepts.
-Also, I think that the class, with only 6 lectures staying at a relatively surface level, did not go as far as it was maybe intended, so it can be harder tu judge the skills acquired during the lectures.
-Overall, I think that the initial training, along with my previous knowledge, helped me reach the required level.
+            For the Emerging Networks class, I think that the labs really helped me acquire the skills I needed to reach the expected level.
+I could manipulate the technology which is my favorite way of learning.
+I can say the same for the Energy for IoT class.
         </p>
         <br>
         <table style="border-collapse: collapse; border: 1px #9599a0 solid; text-align: center; margin-left: 2%;">